What is the Dressage Training Pyramid?

 The first level includes rhythm, which focuses on the tempo attributed to the horses’ steps.
 A good rhythm should be energetic and consistent.

-The second level includes Relaxation.
+The second level includes suppleness, some references also label this level “Relaxation”.
+Suppleness means the horse must have elasticity and freedom in its movement, and be free from anxiety.
 A relaxed horse moves more fluidly and correctly in its body.

 The third level is about connection.
 This refers to the connection from the rider’s hand, through the reins, to the